elkouhen/opa-repo/README.md

 ## Kubernetes & OPA

-This [document](./POLICIES-K8S.md) explains the integration of OPA on Kubernetes.
+This [linked document](./POLICIES-K8S.md) describes the use of OPA on Kubernetes.